power/Phanes/README.md

 - Poor password policies

 ## Additional Features
-As mentioned, ADUserGen was created with the intention of helping people learn about vulnerabilities and as such, generates a report containing the vulnerabilities present in the network and highlights the vulnerability, and steps necessary to find and take advantage of the vulnerability.
+As mentioned, Phanes was created with the intention of helping people learn about vulnerabilities and as such, generates a report containing the vulnerabilities present in the network and highlights the vulnerability, and steps necessary to find and take advantage of the vulnerability.